webarkit/jsartoolkit5/README.md

 1. Install Docker (if you havn't already) [Docker](https://www.docker.com/) -> Get Docker
 2. Clone artoolkit5 repository on your machine: `git submodule update --init`
 2. `npm install`
-3. From inside jsartoolkit5 directory run `docker run -dit --name emscripten -v $(pwd):/src trzeci/emscripten-slim:latest bash`
+3. From inside jsartoolkit5 directory run `docker run -dit --name emscripten -v $(pwd):/src trzeci/emscripten-slim:latest bash` - download and start the container, in preparation for the build
-4. `docker exec emscripten npm run build-local`
+4. `docker exec emscripten npm run build-local` - build JS version of artoolkit5
-5. `docker stop emscripten`
+5. `docker stop emscripten` - stop the container after the build if needed
+6. `docker rm emscripten` - remove the container
+6. `docker rmi trzeci/emscripten-slim:latest` - remove the image if you don't need it anymore
 6. The build artefacts are in `/build`.
 There's a build with debug symbols in `artoolkit.debug.js` and the optimized build with bundled JS API in `artoolkit.min.js` and a WebAssembly build artoolkit_wasm.js and artoolkit_wasm.wasm

 ### Disencuraged: Build local with manual emscripten setup